BilkentAudio/Wwise-MCP/README.md

 </div>

 # Wwise-MCP
-Wwise-MCP is an Model Context Protocol server for allowing LLMs to interact with Wwise Authorng.
+Wwise-MCP is a Model Context Protocol server that allows LLMs to interact with Wwise Authorng.
 It exposes tools from a custom python waapi function library to MCP clients such as Claude or Cursor.

 # ⚠️ Experimental Notice